New York City Subway nomenclature: IND

-The IND adopted the IRT system whole but reversed the terminal and line name on the destination signs: Queens - 179th St. for 179th Street terminal on the Queens Boulevard Line.
+The IND system was similar to the IRT but reversed the terminal and line name on the destination signs: Queens – 179th St. for 179th Street terminal on the Queens Boulevard Line.
 The IND also adopted a similar logical labeling system, but used them publicly on trains and maps.
-Single letters were used to indicate an express service and double letters indicates locals.
+Single letters were used to indicate an express service and double letters indicated local service.
 For example, the CC ran local and the C ran express on the Concourse and Eighth Avenue Lines.

-Unlike the IRT labels, the IND letters no longer follow the original pattern; the uptown branches of the B and C services have been switched via a complex process that involved the former AA eventually becoming the C and the B moving to the Concourse Line.
-Again, major changes have been made at the Brooklyn end (and in downtown Manhattan), but the system was designed for flexibility on that end.
+Unlike the IRT labels, the IND letter system today is significantly different from the original service pattern.